Sport in Scotland: Rugby league

 Rugby league is administered by Scotland Rugby League.
 The main international team has been playing since 1909 although their first proper international wasn't until 1996 when they beat Ireland in Dublin 6–26.
 In the 2000 Rugby League World Cup, Scotland finished last in their group, although only narrowly lost to Ireland, Samoa and New Zealand.
 The latter two matches were played in Edinburgh and Glasgow respectively.

 A major boost to rugby league in Scotland came when the Rugby League Challenge Cup Final was brought to Murrayfield, Edinburgh.
 On both occasions over 60,000 watched the final.
 This was coupled with a fantastic 42–20 win over France in July 2001, possibly one of Scotland's best wins in their short history.

 Scotland finished top of Group C in the 2013 Rugby League World Cup progressing ahead of Tonga and Italy but losing to New Zealand 40–4.
 In the 2016 Rugby League Four Nations Scotland came away with a historic draw 18–18 with New Zealand in Workington, Cumbria although finishing last in the tournament.

 The top tier of the domestic game in Scotland is the semi-professional Scottish National League currently features teams including the Aberdeen Warriors, Easterhouse Panthers, Edinburgh Eagles and the Strathmore Silverbacks.

 American football

-It is played on an amateur basis throughout Scotland.
+American football is played on an amateur basis throughout Scotland.
 There are 14 under 18 teams ranging from Inverness Blitz in the North, Inverclyde Hawks in the West through to Edinburgh in the East.

 7 teams currently play in the BAFA Community Leagues with Glasgow Tigers, Clyde Valley Blackhawks, Dundee Hurricanes, Highland Wildcats, Edinburgh Wolves and West Coast Trojans playing in Division 2, and the East Kilbride Pirates playing in Division 1.

-A professional team the Scottish Claymores played in NFL Europe between 1995 and 2004 based in Edinburgh and Glasgow.
+A professional team, the Scottish Claymores, played in NFL Europe between 1995 and 2004, based in Edinburgh and Glasgow.
 Lawrence Tynes, Joe Andruzzi and Dante Hall all played for the team and went on to have success in the NFL.